semjon00/Depth3D-addons/README.md

 the images into the field of view of your VR set.
 Aside from that, the shader allows you to correct geometric distortion and chromatic aberration.
-In simple terms, this means that you may achieve a better, more realistic image.
+In simple terms, this means that you can achieve a better, more realistic image.